Paybook/sync-widget/docs/config.md

     // It specifies, the location in the screen where the status toast is to be displayed.
     // Default='top-right'.
 Alowed values: 'top-left', 'top-center', 'top-right',
     // 'bottom-left', 'bottom-center', 'bottom-right'
-    "toastPosition": "string",
+    "toastPosition": "string"
-    // If true, success message will be send when the credentials complete login step
-    // in the site.
-Otherwise, the widget will wait to complete all download process.
-    // Default=false
-    "quickAnswer": "bool",
-    // If true, site and twofa forms and their inner inputs autocomplete property will be set to "off".
-    // Otherwise, it will be identified by its site id and field name, thus applying the user agent default behaviour.
-    // Default=false
-    "disableFormAutocomplete": "bool"
   }
 }
 ```

-Take into account these clariffications:
+Take into account these clarifications:

-- If any configuration attribut value is not allowable, the widget will raise an exception and will not be displayed.
+- If any configuration attribute value is not allowable, the widget will raise an exception and will not be displayed.
 - If a given entrypoint attribute value is not valid, the widget will raise an exception and will not display any data.
 For instance, if you provide a `site` identifier that is not found in the Syncfy API catalogues, or it exists but not allowed for the given configuration e.g. given a Business `site` when the widget is configured to display only Personal sites.
 - For the entrypoint attributes, `credential` takes precedence over `site` if both attributes are given.